There are a variety of different lighting types located throughout the property as follows:

 TV, Telephone & Internet

-The property has a TV, telephone and internet point in the living area.
+The property has a TV, telephone and internet point in the living area, as well as a TV and internet point within the main bedroom.
 All points are pre-wired by OFNL (Open Fibre Networks Limited) and the fibre optic infrastructure at the development is maintained and operated by OFNL who specialise in full fibre services.

 There are a variety of service providers that you can choose from for your broadband and telephone services.
 Once you have contacted your chosen broadband provider, a wireless router will be posted to you to enable you to complete the set up in your new home.
 Should you encounter any problems with your broadband or telephone, then please contact your chosen service provider in the first instance.
 For further information, please visit www.ofnl.co.uk/residents-businesses/available-isps.